Breaking News Emails

 One of their top targets is Illinois sixth congressional district, home to Republican Rep. Peter Roskam.
 Roskam has been reelected by near 20-point margins in the past, but represents a suburban Chicago district that Hillary Clinton won by seven points.

-It's a top target for national and state Democrats and CFL knows this, building a field office in a low-profile office building deep in the district.
+It's a top target for national and state Democrats and CLF knows this, building a field office in a low-profile office building deep in the district.

 The room mirrors a typical campaign office, filled with GOP-themed posters, flyers advocating for the congressman, and a whiteboard listing weekly contact goals.

 Their aim: to keep Roskam’s Democratic challenger Sean Casten at a distance.